Eric is always on the lookout for creative products and ideas that make life better and might even help save a little money.

-For me the Antennas Direct C2-V-CJM ClearStream 2-V Long Range Antenna has been the perfect choice, and a solid compromise between power and simplicity.
+For me, the Antennas Direct C2-V-CJM ClearStream 2-V Long Range Antenna has been a perfect choice and a solid compromise between power and simplicity.
 I suspect it will work for many others as well.

 Which ClearStream is Right for You?

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.

 Jim D Gilbert Arizona on September 26, 2019:

 My a tenna from Heartland America cost $29.95 I get sometimes 80 to 90 chanmels and out towers are 50 plus miles away

 Don Maise on July 07, 2019: